 Swimming is often a fun and important part of a holiday – and a great way to enjoy some exercise, but remember that local rules, flag systems, beach currents and where swimming may be permitted are different and vary from country to country.

 There are lots of things to consider before swimming on holiday, from whether your swimming technique is up to scratch to beach safety.
 Here are our tops tips for safe swimming which is applicable throughout the year, wherever you choose to travel on your holidays.
+Watch our #swimSafe videos and take note of our tips below.

 1. Make the most of your time in the water